-Homer harbor is a significant support to marine industries.
-A barge mooring / haul-out repair facility proposed for Homer harbor in the near term, and a new large vessel harbor proposed in the long term recognize both industry needs and the importance of marine industry to Homer's economy.
+Maritime commerce centers on transportation, ship building and repair, marine surveyors, science and ship supply.
+Homer harbor is a significant support to these industries.
+A barge mooring / haul-out repair facility proposed for Homer Harbor in the near term, and a new large vessel harbor proposed in the long term recognize both industry needs and the importance of marine industry to Homer's economy.